MicrosoftDocs/winrt-api/windows.devices.bluetooth.genericattributeprofile/windows_devices_bluetooth_genericattributeprofile.md

 # Windows.Devices.Bluetooth.GenericAttributeProfile

 ## -description
-The **Windows.Devices.Bluetooth.GenericAttributeProfile** namespace defines Windows Runtime classes that a Windows Store app and desktop applications can use to communicate with Bluetooth LE devices.
+The **Windows.Devices.Bluetooth.GenericAttributeProfile** namespace defines Windows Runtime classes that a UWP app and desktop applications can use to communicate with Bluetooth LE devices.
 For more information, see [Bluetooth](http://msdn.microsoft.com/library/404783ba-8859-4bfb-86e3-3dd2042e66f5).To learn more about how to use **Windows.Devices.Bluetooth.GenericAttributeProfile**, see the [Bluetooth Generic Attribute Profile - Heart Rate Service](http://go.microsoft.com/fwlink/p/?LinkID=309278) sample.

 ## -remarks